Shopify/mobile-buy-sdk-ios/README.md

 ## Search [⤴](#table-of-contents)

 Some `Storefront` models accept search terms via the `query` parameter.
 For example, you can provide a `query` to search for collections that contain a specific search term in any of their fields.

-For example let's look at how we can find collections that contain the word "shoes":
+The following example shows how you can find collections that contain the word "shoes":

 ```swift
 let query = Storefront.buildQuery { $0